 A centralised layout clusters data points in a few strategic locations within the office space.
 This approach simplifies cabling management and can reduce overall installation costs.
 However, it may create bottlenecks in high-traffic areas such as meeting rooms, leading to potential connectivity issues and reduced operational efficiency.

 In contrast, a distributed layout spreads data points across the office space, providing greater flexibility and accessibility.
-This method enhances productivity by ensuring that employees have easy access to network connections regardless of their location.
+This method enhances productivity by ensuring employees have easy access to network connections regardless of location.
 Distributed layouts support better space planning and can adapt more readily to changes in office space utilisation.
 However, they can be more complex and costly to install and maintain due to the increased cabling and infrastructure requirements.

 Accessibility